GJNorman/disPicable-Mpdasmasm/README.md

 #### Preprocessor

-limited support for C-Style Macros
+Limited support for C-Style Macros

     #define SUM(x,y)  MOVFW x, BANKSEL(x)\

                      ADDFW y, f, BANKSEL(y)

-including files
+Including files

 you will need to include a header file from the relevant microcontroller